Learning from Shader Program Traces: Compiler and Preprocessing

 \ourParagraph{Uniform feature subsampling.} The most straightforward strategy is to subsample the vector by some factor~$n$, retaining only every $n^{\textrm{th}}$ trace feature as ordered in a depth first traversal of the compute graph.
 This approach tends to work well in our experiments, and we speculate that it does so because nearby nodes in the compute graph tend to be related by simple computations and thus are redundant.

-\ourParagraph{Other sampling schemes.} We explored a variety of other schemes for reducing the length of the feature vector which includes clustering features based on observed statistical correlation, and various loop subsampling strategies that log features from only certain iterations in the loop execution.
-Yet none of them outperformed the above straightforward scheme consistently enough to justify their use in our subsequent experiments.
+\ourParagraph{Other sampling schemes.} We explored a variety of other schemes to reduce the feature vector length, \changedh{including ``clustering" based on statistical correlation, “loop subsampling” that logs features from every kth loop execution; “first or last” which only collects features from either the first or last iteration of a loop; and “mean and variance” summarize the statistics of a variable over all loop iterations.} Yet none outperformed the above straightforward scheme consistently enough to justify their use in our subsequent experiments.

 These options are combined as follows.
 We first apply compiler optimizations, then subsample the features with a subsampling rate that makes the trace length be most similar to a fixed target length.
-For all experiments in \sect{sec:eval}, we target a length of 200, except as noted for the simulation example.
-Because raw trace features can be extremely large or small, we apply a clamping and whitening process described in \appx{sec:preprocessing}.
+For all experiments, we target a length of 200, except where specifically noted such as in the simulation example.
 After compiling and executing the shader, we have for every pixel: a vector of dimension \tracelen: the number of recorded intermediate values in the trace.